kptdev/kpt/site/book/06-deploying-packages/02-applying-a-package.md

 ## `ResourceGroup` CRD

-By default, `live apply` automatically installs the `ResourceGroup` CRD (unless `--dry-run` is specified) since it needs to create the associate `ResourceGroup` custom resource.
+By default, `live apply` automatically installs the `ResourceGroup` CRD (unless `--dry-run` is specified) since it needs to create the associated `ResourceGroup` custom resource.
 You can also manually install the CRD before running `live apply`:

 ```shell
 $ kpt live install-resource-group